 Ever wonder what old cultures were like before they integrated into modern society?
 Wonder no more!

 Gimli is a small, but decidedly unique, community originally made from Icelandic settlers in the past, and its inhabitants still adhere to old traditions.

 While it is a modern place with modern amenities, visiting Gimli is a great way to experience Icelandic culture by yourself without actually having to fly all the way to Iceland.

-It’s a popular retreat for many Canadians, especially when the Icelandic Festival of Manitoba is around town, so visiting it can definitely be one of the best things in Winnipeg.
+It’s a popular retreat for many Canadians, especially when the Icelandic Festival of Manitoba is around town, so visiting it can definitely be one of the best things to see in Winnipeg.

 It’s very fun, rewarding, and educational, and definitely worth a visit or two.

 7) Take A Stroll On The River Walk